wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 - ---
 - ## 5.
 Artifacts and Testing
 	- Artifacts can be compiled binaries like Docker images, or zip files, or a text file, or a xml file...
-	- The core function `archiveArtifacts`
+	- The core function `archiveArtifacts` gives us a built ste